nosloc/JATG_support_for_Gecko5Education/notes/week8.md

 After many debugging it seems that i have a version of the JTAG support that can read and write at a memory address a single word (byte enable should also work)

+Debug some issues :

+- loop in the combinational logic transform them into registers
+- loop in an ```always @(*)``` block

+## Trying to see if the synthetized version can update the status reg

+1. Synthetized the system
+2. Use IRscan to select the first chain
+3. use drscan to set up the different config regs
+4. Verify the output using the output of openOCD and the visual clues on the led array

 ## Things to do

 1. Make the burst size actaully usefull